Stove Top Beef Stew is beef and vegetables simmered in luscious gravy until fall apart tender. This ultimate cozy dish is simply the best!

 • Beef broth: feel free to use beef stock if you prefer.

 • Prepared mashed potatoes: we love scooping the Stove Top Beef Stew over a bowl of buttery mashed potatoes.
-Homemade is great, though we love Simply Potatoes brand mashed potatoes as an easy, convenient option!
+Homemade is great, though Simply Potatoes or Bob Evan’s brand of mashed potatoes is an easy and convenient option too.

 What is the Best Meat for Beef Stew?